-- 16.2 HKSCC holds its assets and CCASS Participants' assets under its control with supervised and regulated low credit risk entities with a minimum credit rating of A3 (Moody's) or above, in bank and securities accounts in the name of HKSCC.
+- 16.2 HKSCC applies stringent criteria in selecting its custodians.
+The custodian must fulfil the regulatory requirement (e.g. a HKMA licensed bank) and the capital requirement as specified by its relevant regulatory authority.
+HKSCC holds its assets and CCASS Participants' assets under its control in bank and securities accounts in the name of HKSCC.
 Currently, HKSCC holds: - (a) cash assets with selected banks in Hong Kong and Mainland China; - (b) exchange fund notes (EFNs) and government bonds issued by the HKSAR Government (Government Bonds) and CMU instruments (CMU Instruments) with the Central Moneymarkets Unit (CMU) of the HKMA; - (c) US securities listed/traded on SEHK (US Securities) with The Depository Trust Company (DTC), a registered clearing agency with the US Securities and Exchange Commission; and - (d) China Connect Securities traded through Shanghai and Shenzhen Connect with ChinaClear, a central securities depositary in Mainland China which is regulated by the CSRC. - 16.3 In opening the accounts with CMU, DTC and ChinaClear, HKSCC has conducted legal assessments to ensure the enforceability of the rights and interests of HKSCC, particularly in those assets kept in the accounts.